Kaustubh0301/research-intelligence-platform/README.md

                                                       Gemini)
 ```

-SQLite runs in WAL mode and handles the corpus, FTS5 index, graph tables, and Feature Mapper results.
+SQLite runs in WAL mode and handles the corpus, FTS5 index, graph tables, and Project Mapper results.
 The FAISS index is built separately and loaded at startup.

 ---